18 October 202410 minute read

 3. Figure out permits, licenses, and insurances.
 Depending on the type of small business you have, you may need special permits or licenses, such as a courier license.
 Commercial vehicle insurance is also important, as private vehicle insurance won’t cover using a car for business purposes.

 4. Get the tools and people you need.
 Once you’ve figured out your overhead costs, it’s time to get the tools and people you need.
-On top of basic supplies, you’ll want to have a tool that can help you plan the most efficient delivery routes for your drivers, like Circuit for Teams.
+On top of basic supplies, you’ll want to have a tools, such as courier software, that can help you plan the most efficient delivery routes for your drivers, like Circuit for Teams.
 We also have a helpful article on hiring delivery drivers.

 5. Start marketing.
 After you’ve got your team ready and the goods you need to start your own business, it’s time to start operations!
 Marketing is the first step to attracting customers.